 Park in a Cheaper Area and Walk

-Depending where you work parking can cost an arm and a leg (awful expression btw) but do a little looking around and you can probably find a decent area to park in for less money.
+Depending on where you work, parking can cost an arm and a leg (awful expression btw), but do a little looking around, and you can probably find a decent area to park in for less money.
 Sometimes the lot across the street is a buck or two less.
-If you manage to save $2 a day that’s over $500 a year in savings.
+If you manage to save $2 a day, that’s over $500 a year in savings.

 Work From Home

 Obviously this won’t work for everyone but if you have a work environment that lends to working form home you can approach your employer for an ad hoc work at home situation.
 Or maybe even a permanent one if it works for your job.
 Even if you cut out 1 day of work a week in the office you are cutting your annual work costs by 20%.
 That’s a huge savings.

 Work Compressed Hours to Cut Down on Days at Work

 If working from home isn’t an option, ask your employer if you can work extended hours and see if you can cut down your days in the office.
 Perhaps you can switch your 5 days of 8 hours to a 4 days of 10 hours.

 Not all jobs will have this option, but if your job lends itself to this you can ask to try out this way of working.
 If you could do this one day a week, it would cut your workday costs by 20%